I have been thinking a lot about the marathon taper lately, since I’m entering the tapering phase of my latest marathon training cycle.

 The taper is the last 2 or 3 weeks of training when the mileage decreases and you begin to rest your body and store fuel and energy for the marathon to come.

 My Marathon Taper Issue

 On the surface, the marathon taper sounds like such a good thing.
-After racking up the miles and finding time the energy to do 40+ miles of running a week, suddenly your mileage is only 20 or 30 miles.
-Great right?
+After racking up the miles and finding the time and the energy to do 40+ miles of running a week, suddenly your mileage is ‘only’ 20 miles.